coupergateway/couper/docs/website/content/2.configuration/4.block/settings.md

   },
   {
     "default": "false",
-    "description": "whether to use the `X-Forwarded-Host` header as the request host", "name": "xfh",
+    "description": "Whether to use the `X-Forwarded-Host` header as the request host.", "name": "xfh",
     "type": "bool"
   }